SAP-archive/cloud-sample-spaceflight/README.md

 ### Development in SAP Cloud Platform Web IDE

-An SAP Cloud Platform (Neo) account in needed in order have access to the Full-stack version of the SAP Web IDE.
+An SAP Cloud Platform (Neo) account is needed in order have access to the Full-stack version of the SAP Web IDE.
 For more information, see [Open SAP Web IDE](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/51321a804b1a4935b0ab7255447f5f84.html).

 Read the [getting started tutorial](https://help.sap.com/viewer//65de2977205c403bbc107264b8eccf4b/Cloud/en-US/5ec8c983a0bf43b4a13186fcf59015fc.html) to learn more about working with SAP Cloud Platform Web IDE.